Savor the flavors of the Old West in Arizona at an authentic cowboy supper.

 Nothing says the Old West quite like a hearty meal cooked over flames and served under the stars—or at least accompanied by live country music.

-Eat a supper fit for a cowboy (or cowgirl) at these four ranches while enjoying a theatrical show, horseback ride, outdoor games or other activities.
+Eat a supper fit for a cowboy (or cowgirl) at these dude ranches while enjoying a theatrical show, horseback ride, outdoor games or other activities.

 Tanque Verde Ranch